k2view-academy/K2View-Academy/articles/38_bi_integration/03_Metadata_Setup.md

 * If a table doesn’t have a primary key defined in Fabric, the object is created as **Incomplete** by the Auto Discovery process.
 Then the user must setup the primary key manually.
 The LU's Root Table must have a primary key defined in Fabric schema.
 * The joins between Incomplete tables are not created by the Auto Discovery process and need to be created manually.
 * It is not required to define all data source's objects and joins in Exago, but only those which are required for reports creation.
-However the LU's **Root table** and its respective joins must always be included in the data source metadata definition, even if it is not required for the report creation. *More details about the report creation based on Fabric LU tables are provided here - TBD.*
+However the LU's **Root table** and its respective joins must always be included in the data source metadata definition, even if it is not required for the report creation.
+[Click to get more details about the report creation based on Fabric LU tables](04_report_creation_guidelines.md).
 * In order to include data across several data sources in the same report (for example, the data from Fabric and from PostgreSQL DB), you must manually create a join between the respective objects of these data sources.
 The same should be done when you need to include the LU and common tables data of the same Fabric in the report (since Fabric doesn't have a foreign key relation between the LU and common tables).